By Rebecca Gernon

-Waiting for Christmas morning to arrive when I was 7 years old seemed to take forever, but it was a mere blink of the eye compared to waiting for a publisher to give me a “yes” or “no,” about my manuscript.
-I’ve called twice in 9 months, so I don’t think I am being too pushy, and I know it takes a traditional publisher a long time to make a decision, but…..as my patience trickles away, depressions sets in.
+Waiting for Christmas morning to arrive when I was 7 years-old seemed to take forever, but it was a mere blink of the eye compared to waiting for a publisher to give me a “yes” or “no,” about my manuscript.
+I called twice in 9 months, so I don’t think I was being too pushy, and I know it takes a traditional publisher a long time to make a decision, but…..as my patience trickled away, depression set in.

 Writing is a solitary business.
 This in itself can lead to depression.
 As writers, we doubt our writing, our self worth, our ability to promote and sell a book should we become published, and if we have sold manuscripts in the past, we wonder if we are a “one hit wonder.”

 While waiting for a publisher to tell me “yes,” I’ve continued to submit plays and stories to other publishers, all with negative results.
 This does not help my mood either.

 So, as my last resort, not my first as it should have been, I turned to scripture.
 My Bible has many verses highlighted that I especially like.
 Obviously I’ve dealt with lack of patience often, because two of the three verses I read today were already highlighted.